twisted/twisted/docs/core/howto/ssl.rst

 The somewhat confusingly-named ``OpenSSL.SSL.SSLv23_METHOD`` is also supported (to enable SSLv3 or better, based on negotiation).
 SSLv2 is insecure; it is explicitly not supported and will be disabled in all configurations.
+``SSLv23_METHOD`` may not negotiate SSLv3 on future OpenSSLs, due to its insecurity.

 Additionally, it is possible to limit the acceptable ciphers for your connection by passing an :api:`twisted.internet.interfaces.IAcceptableCiphers <IAcceptableCiphers>` object to ``CertificateOptions``.
 Since Twisted uses a secure cipher configuration by default, it is discouraged to do so unless absolutely necessary.